 Based in the town of Portimao, Faro in southern Portugal, this 2.915-mile track, featuring 14 turns, was part of a €195 million project which also includes a karting track, technology park, five-star hotel, sports complex and apartments.

 Construction of the circuit was completed in October 2008 and it was homologated by the FIA on October 13.

-Now, some twelve years later, the Algarve International Circuit makes its Formula 1 debut as a late edition to the 2020 calendar.
+Then, some twelve years later, the Algarve International Circuit finally made its Formula 1 debut.

 The track, which draws comparisons to Spa and the old Nurburgring due to its constantly undulating nature, did host a test for a group of F1 teams in 2009.

-Of course this isn't the first time that Formula 1 has contested a Portuguese Grand Prix, far from it.
+Of course 2020 was not the first time that Formula 1 has contested a Portuguese Grand Prix, far from it.

 The first Portuguese Grand Prix was held all the way back in 1951, with Estoril staging the most recent event in 1996 with Jacques Villeneuve emerging victorious.